arainho/awesome-api-security/README.md

    git clone -b dev https://github.com/arainho/awesome-api-security git checkout -b tool-xyz
    ```
-2. Open the `Dockerfile.testing` file
+2. Open the `Dockerfile.testing` file with a text editor
-   - Add your command(s) in the RUN below
+   - Add your command(s) in the last RUN line
    - uncomment the lines in RUN
 5. Build the image
    ```bash